marionettejs/blog/source/_drafts/events-part-1.md

 Debuggable or not, I've also heard that people feel that it just doesn't look nice when you have deeply namespaced strings – and I completely agree.
 I'd prefer to keep my namespacing outside of my event name as much as possible.

-Because of these concerns, we implemented a new feature into Wreqr called Channels, which been a part of Marionette as of version 1.8.4.
+Because of these concerns we implemented a new feature into Wreqr called Channels, which been a part of Marionette as of version 1.8.4.
 Channels are best thought of as an explicit way to namespace your code.
 You access a Channel through the aptly named `channel` method on `Wreqr.radio`.
 Let's look at an example to see how it works.

 ```js
 var Wreqr = require('backbone.wreqr');